microsoft/hlsl-specs/proposals/NNNN-cxx11-base.md

 ## Proposed solution

-Adopt a C++ 11 base language and include the following C++11 features in HLSL:
+Adopt a C++11 base language and include the following C++11 features in HLSL 202y:
 * auto
 * decltype
 * constexpr